-· · · · · Subject Areas, Aspects, General Disclosures and KPIs Description Relevant Chapter or References A. ENVIRONMENTAL Aspect A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-Air and Greenhouse Emissions (page 24) KPI A1.1 The types of emissions and respective emissions data.
-Air and Greenhouse Emissions (page 24) Company Performance and Data Table (page 32) KP1 A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Air and Greenhouse Emissions (page 24) Company Performance and Data Table (page 32) KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Hazardous and Non-hazardous Waste (page 25) Company Performance and Data Table (page 32) KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Hazardous and Non-hazardous Waste (page 25) Company Performance and Data Table (page 32) KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
-Air and Greenhouse Emissions (page 24) KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
-Hazardous and Non-hazardous Waste (page 25) Aspect A2: Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-Environmental Performance (page 24) Use of Resources (page 25) KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-Use of Resources (page 25) Company Performance and Data Table (page 32) KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-Use of Resources (page 25) Company Performance and Data Table and steps taken to achieve them.
+Subject Areas, Aspects, General Disclosures and KPIs Description Relevant Chapter or References A. ENVIRONMENTAL Aspect A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+Air and Greenhouse Emissions (page 25) KPI A1.1 The types of emissions and respective emissions data.
+Air and Greenhouse Emissions (page 25) Company Performance and Data Table (page 33) KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Air and Greenhouse Emissions (page 25) Company Performance and Data Table (page 33) KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Hazardous and Non-hazardous Waste (page 26) Company Performance and Data Table (page 33) KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Hazardous and Non-hazardous Waste (page 26) Company Performance and Data Table (page 33) KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
+Air and Greenhouse Emissions (page 25) KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Hazardous and Non-hazardous Waste (page 26) Aspect A2: Use of Reso ources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
+Environmental Performance (page 25) Use of Resources (page 26) KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
+Use of Resources (page 26) Company Performance and Data Table (page 33) KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
+Use of Resources (page 26) Company Performance and Data Table (page 33) KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+Use of Resources (page 26)